 Regardless, if it is currently mandatory for your organisation to produce a sustainability report or a modern slavery statement, it is in the best interests of your organisation to consider whether the work practices of your business are legal, ethical and sustainable in respect of fair treatment of workers.

-You can get started by asking these 5 questions.
+You can then follow up by asking these 5 questions.
 If you don’t already know the answers, you should ask the organisation’s management team or the Human Resources department, if you have one.

 Questions to ask

-- Do we have a code of conduct or policy outlining our expectations on the treatment of workers (including human and labour rights, and compliance with employment law and standards)?
+Do we have a code of conduct or policy outlining our expectations of how workers should be treated (including human and labour rights, and compliance with employment law and standards)?

-- What areas of our operations and supply chain are most at risk of non-compliance with employment standards?
+Which areas in our operations and supply chain are most at risk of unethical and unsustainable work practices, such as breaching employment standards for New Zealand employees?

-- Do we have any systems and processes in place to identify and mitigate issues of non-compliance?
+Do we have any systems and processes in place to identify and mitigate non-compliance?

-Response: The response should include details of how the business identifies risks and how these risks are being mitigated.
-The information should make sure that systems and processes are reviewed regularly and compared to the end-to-end assurance systems in order to identify potential gaps in the systems and processes.
+The response should identify and manage risk, and how you regularly review systems and processes.
+Compare to the end-to-end assurance systems in order to identify potential gaps in the systems and processes.

 End-to-end assurance systems and processes